rsamec/business-rules-engine/README.md

 +   It enables to decorate custom objects and its properties with validation rules.
 +   It supports declarative and imperative validation rules definition
     +  declarative [JSON schema](http://json-schema.org/) with validation keywords [JSON Schema Validation](http://json-schema.org/latest/json-schema-validation.html)
-    +  declarative raw JSON data  with rules meta data with validation keywords [JQuery validation plugin](http://jqueryvalidation.org/)
+    +  declarative raw JSON data  annotated with meta data - using keywords from [JQuery validation plugin](http://jqueryvalidation.org/)
     +  imperative - [validation API](http://rsamec.github.io/business-rules-engine/docs/modules/validation-validation.validation.html)
 +   It supports composition of validation rules, that enables to validate custom object with nested structures.
 +   It is ease to create your own custom validators.